-Thousand of firms are promoting their product or service online, so how do you get yours noticed?
+Thousands of firms are promoting their product or service online, so how do you get yours noticed?
 Pay-per-click advertising can not only attract attention, but go a long way to converting interest into sales.
 Follow our tips to set up your first pay-per-click advertising campaign

-1. Know what pay-per-click advertising is.
 Pay-per-click advertising is otherwise known as sponsored links in prominent areas of search engine pages.
 To get listed here, you bid against other firms for keywords and search phrases that are relevant to your offer, but you only part with your cash when somebody actually clicks on your advert.
 If you bid more for a relevant search term than another company, you will appear above them in the sponsored links.

-2. Have an objective.
 What do you want to achieve?
 Are you selling a product or trying to drive traffic to your website?
 Perhaps you're trying to get people to subscribe to a newsletter?
 Be clear about why you are advertising, as this will help you select appropriate keywords and write a persuasive advert.

-4. Choose which search terms you want to advertise alongside.
 The keywords or search phrases you bid on must reflect what your potential customers will type into a search engine when looking for your product or service.
 Be specific: if you are a small building firm in Harlow, don't pin your hopes on 'small builder'; try 'home renovations Essex', 'loft conversions Harlow', and so on.
 Experiment with different keywords by using abbreviations, everyday language and product codes.

-5. Set a budget.
 Decide what you are willing to pay for your keywords and phrases, remembering that costs will vary with the competitiveness of your market, the likely return on your investment and your own marketing budget.
 If you normally spend ten per cent of the retail price of your product on sales and marketing, stick to this and use your conversion rates to determine how much you will actually spend per click.
 For example, if you sell your product for £100 and normally spend £10 on marketing for every product sold and you know that one in ten website visits will result in a sale, spend £1 per click - that will amount to £10 for every product sold.

 Brick by Brick Builders Ltd